-Zambia has made great gains against malaria over the last decade, but the country still sees more than 1,000 deaths and 5.2 million cases each year.
+Zambia has made great gains against malaria over the last decade, but the country still sees more than five million cases each year.
 The Zambian government is addressing this challenge at both the national and community levels with the support from the Program for the Advancement of Malaria Outcomes (PAMO).

 Funded by the US President’s Malaria Initiative, PAMO’s strategy centers on increasing coverage of proven malaria interventions, strengthening program management capacity, and improving systems and culture around data use in decision-making.

 Since 2017, more than 2,500 community health workers have been trained and deployed, and onsite case management mentorship has been provided to more than 1,200 health care workers.
 As a result, nearly 120,000 children who tested positive for malaria have been treated.
 Furthermore, health facilities increased their reporting of complete malaria data from 87% to 100%, while also improving data accuracy by 25%.